SDR-Technologies/NanoSDR/README.md

 The images are quite big and are hosted in a public web server, please bear in mind you are about to download several gigabytes of data before being able to play with it...

+The files are provided "as is" and we cannot commit to release regular updates, but we will continue to improve it and maybe offer here scripts to update/add new features to the existing image.

+Feel free to use the "Github issues" features to suggest improvements

 ## Download link